Leeewyyy/ReportCreatorFront/README.md

 # ReportCreatorFront

-Front end for app which automatize report creation.
+Front end for web app which automatize report creation.